Why Can’t I Shake This Ant Infestation?

 Keep Your Kitchen Free From Food Residue

-You could be inviting pests in with complimentary breakfast.
+You could be inviting pests in with a complimentary breakfast.
 Even if you keep your kitchen clean, it can be easy to miss things that might make your home more hospitable to ants.

 - Clean up crumbs or spills after each meal